 Each episode of Debutiful’s podcast features an in-depth conversation with a debut author about their first books, how they became writers, and what drives them.

-Debutiful is expanding with a weekly, bite-sized reading series podcast!
-FIRST TASTE will run Monday mornings in the normal podcast feed beginning October 3rd!
-It will feature debut authors reading a short selection from their book to whet your appetite.
+First Taste is a reading series that runs Mondays.
+You can find episodes here.
+It features debut authors reading a short selection from their book to whet your appetite.

 Meghan Gillis, the author of Lungfish, joined the podcast to about day jobs, writing inspiration, and her literary community.